Why You Should Hire a Book Writing Collaborator, Not a Ghostwriter

 When people come to visit you at your custom-built home, they’ll learn much more than they would from stepping into yet another beige cookie-cutter ranch house.
 They’ll learn something about who you really are.
 Maybe you sited the building for morning sun and added a greenhouse because you’re an avid gardener, or you lined the living room walls with bookcases to satisfy your inner librarian.
 With each custom touch, you’re opening up new avenues of communications with your visitors.

-Books work the same way.
-By following some basic rules, anyone can put together a readable book.
-But put your whole, real self into those pages, and you’ll connect much more deeply with your readers.
+Writing a book works the same way.
+By following some basic rules, any ghostwriter can put together a readable book.
+But we help authors put their whole, real self into their books, connecting much deeper with readers.

-In the end, it doesn’t matter how many pages you write, where you publish, or when.
+In the end, it doesn’t matter how many pages you write, where you publish your book, or when.
 What matters is what you bring to the process, what you get out of it, and how that transforms your writing.
 The payoff?
 The more attention you pay to the process, the more impactful your final product will be, and the more people you will reach with your message.

 At RTC, we believe everyone has a meaningful book in them, and almost everyone could use a little help bringing that book to life.
 We partner with you to do just that.
 We know from experience that as collaborators, we can help you discover and develop your unique vision and, ultimately, build it.